 Do It Yourself Expungement Florida

 I decided to try and help people who were on the path to “pro se” filing of their own expungement or sealing.
-You probably already have applied for and received your Certificate of Eligibility.
+You probably already have applied for and received your Certificate of Eligibility (if not, a good place to start is the Florida Department of Law Enforcement website).
 Now you are facing the sometimes daunting task of actually filing your request with the court.
 The first thing you need to do is prepare the forms.

 The Three Documents You Must Prepare